Isn’t it time you learned how to stop self-sabotaging and started making progress towards the things you want to do? Stop holding yourself back!

 For me, I noticed that I was self-sabotaging when everything in my life was going well.
 For example, I would get to a level of fitness, strength, and physique I was happy and comfortable with, then suddenly out of nowhere, I would lose the consistency of it.
 What was that all about!?!

-After some analysing of all the times I have done this, I started to recognise the patterns… my wedding, my 30th, getting fit for my trek to Machu Pichu… For me, I realise it boiled down to a (misguided) belief that I can’t have it all, so when things were going well, I would subconsciously screw things up for myself, and because of my past issues, it would always be the health, fitness, and body goals that I would secretly self-sabotage.
+After some analysing of all the times I have done this, I started to recognise the patterns… my wedding, my 30th, getting fit for my trek to Machu Pichu.
+For me, I realised it boiled down to a (misguided) belief that I can’t have it all.
+So when things were going well, I would subconsciously screw things up for myself.
+And because of my past issues, it would always be the health, fitness, and body goals that I would secretly self-sabotage.

-The good news, though, is that recognising this has made me self-aware over time, and now I am able to spot these things earlier.
+The good news, though, is that recognising this has made me self-aware over time.
+Now I am able to spot these things earlier.
 I still have my moments, everyone does, but being aware means you can put systems in place to help you overcome your own worst enemy (that is you, by the way).
-Like the other day: I caught myself self-sabotaging my healthy eating plan… the classic “oh, I have eaten one biscuit, so I might as well eat the whole packet”.
+Like the other day: I caught myself self-sabotaging my healthy eating plan… The classic “oh, I have eaten one biscuit, so I might as well eat the whole packet”.
 I realised this was me self-sabotaging – no one was forcing those biscuits on me.
 I stopped before I started!

 (NOTE: Just in case you hadn’t realised it yet – you can and deserve to have it all.)

-As a life and success coach, I am a huge believer that when we are going for new goals, we have to improve our thinking and upgrade ourselves.
+As a life and success coach, I am a huge believer that to reach new goals, we have to improve our thinking and upgrade ourselves.
 This is not to say we have to change; we should still be us, but we do have to become something more.
-For example, if you want a promotion at work, it isn’t about putting more hours in and doing more, but becoming a leader, able to horizon-scan, or becoming more emotionally intelligent.
+For example, if you want a promotion at work, it isn’t about putting more hours in and doing more.
+It’s about becoming a leader, able to horizon-scan, or becoming more emotionally intelligent.